f-hafner/mag_sample/README.md

 # mag_sample
 This is some sample code of my research projects.
 I have worked on two main projects in the past.
-The first uses uses data from Microsoft Academic Graph (MAG) and ProQuest.
+The first uses data from Microsoft Academic Graph (MAG) and ProQuest.
 The present repo is an extract of this project.
 The second project uses confidential data and everything is stored on a separate server which I can access only with a vpn.
-I use more R code for data analysis than in the present repo.
+There I use more R code for data analysis than in the present repo.

 ## Directory structure